linazoo/second-phase/week-6/weekend.md

 ## Weekend

-Your Phase 3 instructor will send you an email with instructions by Saturday morning at the latest.
+Your [Phase 3 guide](../../../../phase-3-guide) will outline your final phase at DBC.